RafaPolit/dcs-web-bios/README.md

 - Have fixed (or at least known) IP for the main computer running DCS
 - Have fixed (or at least known) IP for the machine running the two services this tool provides: the Web server and the Socket server (they both can run in the same machine and that is the recommended approach for minimal configurations)
 - Have DCS-Bios installed and working (I won't cover how to do that, please refer to the extensive info on the [dcs-bios repo](https://github.com/DCSFlightpanels/dcs-bios) )
+- Have the latest NodeJS LTS version on the machine you intend to run the Web and Socket servers
+- I have only tested this on Debian / Ubutntu machines, so I cannot guarantee it will work on other environments, some experimentation / tweaking may be required.

 ## First steps

 It is **CRUCIAL!** that you configure DCS to broadcast via UDP to the machine running the services.

-In order to do so, go into `<Saved Games Folder>/DCS\[.openBeta\]/Scripts/DCS-BIOS/BIOSConfig.lua` and add (uncomment) one of the fixed address UDPSender lines.
+In order to do so, go into `<Saved Games Folder>/DCS[.openBeta]/Scripts/DCS-BIOS/BIOSConfig.lua` and add (or uncomment) one of the fixed address UDPSender lines.
 It should read something like:

 ```
 addBIOS.protocol_io.connections = {